Tracking for Personal Wellness

 During Covid, after three months of working from home and a few quarantine beards, I finally decided to start taking things seriously.
 I know the things that I should be doing, and decided to start as people always suggested by logging all my food.

 Without knowing where to start I downloaded a few different apps.
 The first was Noom, which I used for a bit, but within a day someone suggested MyFitnessPal.
 Scanning barcodes and taking a few minutes after each meal to mark things down seemed helpful.
+MyFitnessPal for weight loss is a great option, but it also works just to get more insight into a diet and creating good habits.
+There are some issues with MyFitnessPal calorie accuracy, but overall it is a solid source.
 More impactful was the feeling that, late in the evening, the process of logging a couple beers, most of the leftover banana bread, and a few spoonfuls of peanut butter would create some sort of guilt.

 Of course to get a sense of how this would affect me I also went online and bought a new scale so that I could monitor my weight.
 Being a bit of a tech nerd, I picked one that also tracked BMI, calculated body fat percentage, and was connected to wifi so that it automatically tied back to an app.
 Having done that, I picked up a blood pressure cuff from the same company.
 The connected nature of it meant again that any time I would take a reading it would be logged to my phone and I would have a central dashboard.